It is great for:

 No!
 There are a variety of types of shockwave treatment and ways to deliver the therapy.
 Mr Willis-Owen uses a new radial shockwave therapy which has a wealth of research for sports injuries.
 The type of handpiece determines how much energy can be given, and the newer ceramic handpieces deliver more energy with less discomfort.
 Charles used to have an old "swiss dolocast" machine, but the new Stortz machine is much more comfortable and delivers more of the all-important energy for less discomfort.

 We suggest that whoever gives you shockwave therapy should be experienced in treating your condition with non-operative, or surgical means so they can still help you if shockwave is not successful.
 Also, you should be treated by someone auditing their results, for example using the ASSERT protocol.
 This is a requirement of the National Institute of Clinical Excellence.
 See below.

 The reported success rates in scientific studies are about 75%, meaning that shockwave has a good chance of solving your problems, but not a guarantee.
 Mr Willis-Owen is enthusiastic about shockwave therapy but appreciates that it is not the solution for everyone.
 Fortunately, Mr Willis-Owen has considerable experience in the surgical treatment of these conditions, so if shockwave therapy is not effective he is ideally suited to take your treatment to the next step.

 NICE have looked a shockwave therapy and found it to be safe.
-The scientific evidence for efficacy is equivocal and as a result NICE have suggested that clinicians carrying out shockwave therapy should gather data on their patients in order to see how well it works.
+The scientific evidence for efficacy is equivocal and as a result, NICE has suggested that clinicians carrying out shockwave therapy should gather data on their patients in order to see how well it works.
 This sort of recommendation from NICE was very common.
 They have not updated the guidance since but very many people throughout the world have benefitted from shockwave since then.